301st Operations Group: World War II

 After activation in February 1942, trained with B-17s.
 Air echelon operated 5–15 June 1942 from Muroc Dry Lake, CA, and performed anti-submarine patrols off the California coast.
 Reunited with ground echelon after arrival in England in August 1942.

 Entered combat with Eighth Air Force in September 1942.
 Began combat in September 1942, attacking submarine pens, airfields, railroads, bridges, and other targets on the Continent, primarily in France.

 Reassigned to Twelfth Air Force and moved to North Africa in November 1942.
 Bombed docks, shipping facilities, airdromes, and railroad yards in Tunisia, Sicily, and Sardinia.
 Attacked enemy shipping between Tunisia and Sicily.
 Received a Distinguished Unit Citation for action on 6 April 1943 when the group withstood intense antiaircraft fire from shore defenses and nearby vessels to attack a convoy of merchant ships off Bizerte and thus destroy supplies essential to the Axis defense of Tunisia.
 Assaulted gun positions on Pantelleria during May–June 1943.
 Flew numerous missions to Italy, July–October 1943.

 Assigned to Fifteenth Air Force in November 1943, moved to Italy in December, and afterward directed most of its attacks against European theatre of World War II strategic targets such as oil centers, communications, and industrial areas.
 Received another DUC for a mission to Germany on 25 February 1944 when, in spite of vicious encounters with enemy fighters, the group bombed aircraft production centers at Regensburg.
 In 1944–1945, supported ground forces in the Anzio and Cassino areas during the invasion of Southern France, knocked out targets to assist the Russian advance in the Balkans, and aided the Allied drive through the Po Valley.
 Flew 478 combat missions; 132 aircraft lost.

 Returned to the US in July 1945.
 Redesignated 301st Bombardment Group (Very Heavy) in August and prepared for transition to B-29 Superfortresses and a move to the Southwest Pacific.
 Inactivated on 15 October 1945.

 Cold War

 Activated on 4 August 1946 but probably not manned until August 1947.
 Assigned to Strategic Air Command.
 Equipped with B-29 Superfortresses for bombardment operations.
 Deployed to Furstenfeldbruck AB, Germany, July–August 1948; to RAF Station Scampton, England, October 1948 – January 1949; and to RAF Stations Lakenheath and Sculthorpe, May–November 1950.

 Reassigned to Barksdale AFB, Louisiana in 1949 and added an air refueling mission.
 The 301st was one of the first units to conduct aerial refueling operations with the KB-29 tanker version of the Superfortress.
 In February 1950, rotated squadrons to Goose Bay, Labrador, for air refueling training in cold climates.
-Reduced to "paper" strength in February 1951 and inactivated in June 1952 as a result of the Air Force tri-deputate reorganization.
+Reduced to "paper" strength in February 1951 and inactivated in June 1952.